-Fish by Ghostface Killah featuring Raekwon and Cappadonna – Ironman (1996)
+4. ‘Fish,’ from Ghostface Killah featuring Raekwon and Cappadonna’s ‘Ironman’ (1996)

-On Only Built 4 Cuban Linx…, Raekwon and Ghostface Killah introduced the signature coded rhyme style that would become their hallmark.
+On ‘Only Built 4 Cuban Linx…,’ Raekwon and Ghostface Killah introduced the signature coded rhyme style that would become the hallmark of their careers.
 On this majestic collaboration with Nas, the pair established themselves as more than simply Wu-Tang Clan rappers.
-They were bonafide superstars in their own right, able to shine on a track featuring the equally razor-sharp Nas.
+They were bona fide superstars in their own right, able to shine on a track featuring the equally razor sharp Nas.
 Ghostface says it best: ‘I’ma end this with a big, red cherry on top / Me, Nas and Rae got the best product on the block.’
+Knowledge, God.